-A. Yes, review the academic credit guidelines to determine eligibility.
-You may also consider the credit option.
+A. Yes; review the academic credit guidelines to determine eligibility.
+You may also consider the Community Service Learning Program credit option.

 Q. When are Public Service Work Study positions offered?

 A. Positions are offered throughout the year and during the summer.
 Students who apply in the fall may keep their position through the spring semester.
-Similarly, students who apply for and accept a summer award may keep their position through the subsequent academic year.
+Students must apply separately for Summer positions.

 Q. Can I work at a Public Service Work Study position during the summer.

 A. Yes, summer positions are available and require a request for a summer federal work study award.
-Contact Tasha Daniels for more information.
+Contact firstname.lastname@example.org for more information.